Tioman was once rated one of the Top 10 Most Beautiful Island in the World

 One of Tioman's countless bottom dwellers

-Note: All major dive centres provide freshwater containers for the rinse of cameras and equipment.
+Note: All major dive centres provide freshwater containers for rinsing your cameras and other electronic underwater equipment upon completion of the dives.